 They have a handle on either side of the pot, and a tight-fitting lid with a loop handle in the center for easy lifting.

 Some ovens have legs to sit amongst the coals while others had a flat bottom.

-The bottom of the oven and the walls are thick and the lid is thick and heavy to form a tight seal that keeps in the moisture and nutrients and allow the dishes to self baste.
+The bottom of the oven and the walls are thick and the lid is thick and heavy to form a tight seal that keeps in the moisture and nutrients and allows the dishes to self-baste.

 How Are Dutch Ovens Made?

 Traditional Dutch ovens have been produced from molten cast iron for hundreds of years.
 Through the years various methods have been tested to improve upon the original molten cast iron mixture.